 The full report draws on a wide variety of data points, metrics and programming, and we encourage you to read it for a fuller understanding of our efforts.

-But first, it’s important to begin with a few basic facts about how are our Board envisions the next 10 years for local employment and some of our plans for meeting the challenges and opportunities that we see developing for our 13-county area.
+But first, it’s important to begin with a few basic facts about how our Board envisions the next 10 years for local employment and some of our plans for meeting the challenges and opportunities that we see developing for our 13-county area.

 What does the future hold?